ganeshnagaraja/Object_detection_SSD/README.md

   the orginial file name present in ShelfImages folder, object coordinates, class of the object, etc.
   Secondly the script uses this information to create a two JSON files - `TRAIN_images.json` containing all the images names along with the path and second file `TRAIN_objects.json` contains bounding boxes and class labels for the respective image.
 - Augmentation -->
-zoom out with 50% chance of occurance(randomness of 0.5) - to be able to detect smaller images zoom in (random crop) - to detect larger and partial images flip images horizontally photometric distort - brightness, contrast, staturation and hue.
+zoom out with 50% chance of occurance(randomness of 0.5) - to be able to detect smaller images.
+zoom in (random crop) - to detect larger and partial images flip images horizontally photometric distort - brightness, contrast, staturation and hue.
 Each with a 50% chance